Reviewed by George Baral

 Here are some common HVAC noises and what they mean:

 Sometimes, an HVAC noise just indicates that the unit needs maintenance, but it can also signal the need for the replacement or repair of parts.
 Don’t ignore such noises; even if there’s only a minor problem, leaving it to fester could mean more expensive damage in the future.
+It’s best to call a professional for evaluation.

 A home’s ductwork system is generally made of sheet metal in a network of pipes, dampers — valves or plates that regulate air flow — and sealants.
 You’ll often hear air exiting vents into your rooms but be alert to less ordinary sounds.